 In Congo the disability is perceived as a fatality for the family and the community.
-The Center wants to restore an opportunity to all disabled children that, considered dangerous for the community, have been abandoned to themselves.
+The Center wants to give a chance to all the disabled children that, considered dangerous for the community, have been abandoned to themselves.
 However, the Center must solve an urgent problem: the supply of energy.
 In Balou, the electricity grid is available for less than an hour a day and, since the old generator has recently failed, the Center is experiencing significant operational problems.

 The project involves the installation of a photovoltaic system with interconnected modules that can guarantee energy necessary for the quality of the services offered, up to a total estimated power of 15 kW.
 Based on the financial availability, the panels will be sent by container and installed by local operators and an electrician technician who Aleimar knows and who has already collaborated in the construction of equivalent plants.

-The photovoltaic system will be able to provide energy and light to the entire Center and will reduce the high costs for the purchase of fuel, making the structure autonomous in energy supply.
-With a view to economic sustainability, the project will promote the use of renewable energy sources: the choice of photovoltaic panels will contribute to the reduction of tree deforestation for the production of coal that is currently the only source of energy available in Congo.
+The photovoltaic system will be able to provide energy and light to the entire Center and will reduce the high costs for the purchase of fuel, making the structure autonomous in terms of energy supply.
+In line with economic sustainability, the project will promote the use of renewable energy sources: the choice of photovoltaic panels will contribute to the reduction of tree deforestation for the production of coal that is currently the only source of energy available in Congo.

 This project has provided additional documentation in a PDF file (projdoc.pdf).